Aston Clinton: Transport

 Historically, the A41 passed through Aston Clinton.
 A bypass was built around the north of the village, it was opened on the 3 October 2003.

-The village lies on several bus routes, with direct services to Aylesbury, Tring, Berkhamsted, Hemel Hempstead, Cheddington and Dunstable.
+The village lies on several bus routes, with direct services to Aylesbury, Tring, Berkhamsted, Hemel Hempstead, Cheddington, Dunstable and Watford.

 Education

 Aston Clinton School is a combined primary school located in the village.
+The head teacher is Carol Macdonald (known to students as Mrs Mac).
 The school badge bears resemblance to the Rothschild coat of arms, since the family built the first schools in the village.